rdig/fcc-random-quote/readme.md

 Welcome!

+The project is meant to get / show you quotes via a button press.

 This was build to complete a [FreeCodeCamp challenge](http://www.freecodecamp.com/challenges/build-a-random-quote-machine).
 You can use the code as you see fit, just don't use my personal name (scrub it out).
 See [license](./license.md).

 ## Dependencies